LiuYuancheng/ChatGPT_on_CTF/doc/jailbreak.md

 # Jailbreak Prompt Bypass

-The Chart GPT's policy guidelines will stop GPT give the solution to attack a website, or scan the vulnerability of a system directly.
+The Chat GPT's policy guidelines will stop GPT give the solution to attack a website, or scan the vulnerability of a system directly.
 Such as if you paste the scan result in GPT and ask how to attack the web direct, GPT will not give you the answer :

 ![](![](img/rm/q2_4.png)

-If the participants doesn't know  how to "split" the question , is there any way that he can capture the flag? (obviously ChartGPT has understand want we want, but the OpenAI’s policy guidelines that it’s placed on ChatGPT stop it do so. )
+If the participants doesn't know  how to "split" the question , is there any way that he can capture the flag? (obviously ChatGPT has understand want we want, but the OpenAI’s policy guidelines that it’s placed on ChatGPT stop it do so. )

 [TOC]